NewYorkCoinNYC/nyc-rpc-explorer/README.md

 * Mempool summary, with fee, size, and age breakdowns
 * RPC command browser and terminal

 # Changelog / Release notes

 See [CHANGELOG.md](/CHANGELOG.md).

 # Getting started

 ## Prerequisites

-1. Install and run a full, archiving node - [instructions](https://newyorkcoin.net/full-node).
-Ensure that your newyorkcoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
+1. Install and run a full, archiving node - [instructions](https://newyorkcoin.org/en/full-node).
+Ensure that your newyorkcoin node has its RPC server enabled (`server=1`).
-2. Synchronize your node with the Newyorkcoin network (you *can* use this tool while your node is still sychronizing, but some pages may fail).
+2. Synchronize your node with the NewYorkCoin network (you *can* use this tool while your node is still sychronizing, but some pages may fail).
 3. Install a "recent" version of Node.js (8+ recommended).

+### Note about pruning and indexing configurations

+This tool is designed to work best with full transaction indexing enabled (`txindex=1`) and pruning **disabled**.
+Running NewYorkCoin Core *without* `txindex` enabled and/or *with* `pruning` enabled works, but some data will be incomplete or missing.
+Also note that such NewYorkCoin Core configurations receive less thorough testing.

+In particular, with `pruning` enabled and/or `txindex` disabled, the following functionality is altered:

+* You will only be able to search for mempool, recently confirmed, and wallet transactions by their txid.
+Searching for non-wallet transactions that were confirmed over 3 blocks ago is only possible if you provide the confirmed block height in addition to the txid.
+* Pruned blocks will display basic header information, without the list of transactions.
+Transactions in pruned blocks will not be available, unless they're wallet-related.
+Block stats will only work for unpruned blocks.
+* The address and amount of previous transaction outputs will not be shown, only the txid:vout.
+* The mining fee will only be available for unconfirmed transactions.

 ## Install / Run